 Now I don't know Mr. Yim, the owner of the closed liquor store.
 But my guess is 1) he felt helpless to control what went on in and around his store, 2) he was helpless to control what went on in and around his store, and 3) he didn't really care as long as his 1,000 daily customers kept giving him money so he and his family could survive.

 For drug dealers, a vacant building is better for business than a store.
-Vacants don't attract who don't want to buy drugs.
+Vacants don't attract people who don't want to buy drugs.
 Vacants don't call police.
 Vacants are good places to hide your stash.
 You can run away from police through a vacant.
-You can fuck your girl in a vacant.
-Every time a store closes, the drug dealers win.
-And by and large, the drug dealers have won a lot.
+You can party and fuck your girl in a vacant.

 I was friends with a local man man who ran a corner laundromat.
 From behind the glass we'd drink coffee and talk about politics and race and I'd chuckle at the junkies who came in and paid 50 cents for a cup of sugar with a little coffee.
 The owner believed he was doing good.
 He was.
 If he closed, how would the old people on the block do their laundry?
 He was right.
 He also closed around 2pm because it was too dangerous after that.